nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Please note the following symbols used in the User Guide which may serve as points of interests:

-`command` | The grey highlight indicates commands that can be executed by StoreMando.
+`command` : The grey highlight indicates commands that can be executed by StoreMando.

-:information_source: | This symbol indicates information that you may wish to take note.
+:information_source : This symbol indicates information that you may wish to take note.

-:bulb: | This symbol indicates tips provided by us.
+:bulb : This symbol indicates tips provided by us.

 --------------------------------------------------------------------------------------------------------------------
 ## 2. Quick start